Professional and Community Leadership

 Our attorneys frequently volunteer as leaders on community projects and on nonprofit and civic boards.
 They are involved with organizations that oppose discrimination, advocate for and mentor children, promote the arts, and offer support services to cancer patients and their families.

 MHGM is a leader in the community.
-Along with generous donations made by individual employees, the firm annually makes substantial financial contributions to the Campaign for Equal Justice and the St. Andrew Legal Clinic, two organizations that provide legal services for low-income Oregonians.
+Along with generous donations made by individual employees, the firm annually makes substantial financial contributions to the Campaign for Equal Justice and the St. Andrew Legal Clinic (SALC), two organizations that provide legal services for low-income Oregonians.
+In 2006, the firm founded the Taste for Justice Wine Auction to raise money for SALC.
+Since its inception, the auction has raised thousands of dollars for legal aid services.

-The firm’s lawyers sit on boards for organizations such as the Andre Agassi Charitable Foundation, Campaign for Equal Justice, Portland Youth Golf Association, St. Andrew Legal Clinic, and Pacific Artists Dance Foundation.
-In addition, they serve on dozens of professional boards and committees, including prominent positions with the American Inns of Court, Multnomah Bar Association, Oregon Law Institute, and U.S. District Court of Oregon Historical Society.
+The firm’s lawyers and staff sit on boards for organizations such as the Andre Agassi Charitable Foundation, Campaign for Equal Justice, Portland Farmers Market, St. Andrew Legal Clinic, Multnomah County Library Advisory Board, and the De Paul Treatment Centers.
+In addition, they serve on dozens of professional boards and committees, including prominent positions with the American Inns of Court, Multnomah Bar Association, Oregon Law Institute, the Federal Bar Association and U.S. District Court of Oregon Historical Society.

 Notable Pro Bono Work